 If you’ve never been to Madame Tussauds wax museum, New York has its own at Times Square.
-You can choose the attractions and activities as per your kids’ interests and the number of days on hands.
+You can choose the attractions and activities as per your kids’ interests and the number of days on hand.
 You can get ideas from our New York itinerary to explore the best of NYC in 2 days.

-When it comes to best family-friendly hotels in New York, I always recommend three of my favorites – citizenM New York Times Square in Midtown, Lowell Hotel in Upper East Side, and Hotel Beacon in Upper West Side.
+When it comes to the best family-friendly hotels in New York, I always recommend three of my favorites – citizenM New York Times Square in Midtown, Lowell Hotel in Upper East Side, and Hotel Beacon in Upper West Side.
 All three are located in the best-rated areas in New York and are super kid-friendly.

 Oklahoma City, Oklahoma

 Oklahoma City is a great place to visit with kids.
 There are lots of family-friendly things to do, from the Science Museum to the world-class zoo.
 You can also ride the Wheeler Ferris Wheel and enjoy a boat trip down the canal in Bricktown.